What are virtual credit card numbers & how do they work?

-Virtual card numbers are a convenient way to make credit card purchases online.
-They’re sometimes called virtual credit cards or virtual cards.
-And they allow you to shop online without giving vendors your actual card number.
+Virtual credit card numbers are a convenient way to make credit card purchases online.
+You may see them called virtual credit cards or virtual card numbers, and they allow you to shop online without giving merchants your actual card number.

-Thanks to virtual card numbers, you can shop online faster and more securely—and you don’t even have to pull out your wallet.
-Learn more about how virtual card numbers work and how they can help you keep your account information safe.
+Thanks to virtual card numbers, you can shop online faster—and you don’t even have to pull out your wallet.
+Learn more about how virtual card numbers work, and how they can help you keep your account information safe.

-You can use a virtual credit card number just like you use your actual credit card—just shop online, start the checkout process and use a virtual card number to make your purchase.
+You can use a virtual credit card number just like you use your actual credit card number—just shop online, start the checkout process and use a virtual card number to make your purchase.

-Capital One® virtual card numbers are possible thanks to Eno®, your Capital One assistant.
+One way to get virtual card numbers from Capital One is from Eno.
 Eno allows you to shop online without giving merchants your actual card number.
 And everything is fully integrated with your existing Capital One credit card account.

 To use virtual card numbers, first add the Eno browser extension.
-Once you’ve registered your Capital One credit card, Eno will generate a virtual card number for you when it’s time to pay.
+Eno generates virtual card numbers for you when it’s time to pay.
 The only thing you need to do is fill in the shipping and billing information.
 And Eno automatically saves virtual card numbers for each merchant so they can be used again.

 With fewer security risks, faster checkout and easier monitoring, Eno makes shopping online with virtual cards an experience you’ll love.

 What are the benefits of virtual card numbers?